gtk-rs/gtk4-rs/book/src/gobject_signals.md

 The `signals` method is responsible for defining a set of signals.
 In our case, we only create a single signal named "max-number-reached".
 When naming our signal, we make sure to do that in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
-When emitted, it sends a single `i32` value and expects nothing in return.
+When emitted, it sends a single `i32` value.
+There emitter could get a return value here but we don't need that here so we specify `()`.

 We want the signal to be emitted, whenever `number` reaches `MAX_NUMBER`.
 Together with the signal we send the value `number` currently holds.